franzRasch/INF-3993_AI_Exam/README.md

 # INF-3993_AI-Exam
-# Contributors: Franz Ingebrigtsen, Marie Stenhaug and Skjalg Slubowski
+## Contributors: Franz Ingebrigtsen, Marie Stenhaug and Skjalg Slubowski

+# How to run